pponce/homebridge-script2/README.md

 ## Homebridge UI Configuration

 This plugin now includes a **Homebridge Config UI X** schema (`config.schema.json`) so you can add and manage `Script2Platform` devices directly from the UI instead of editing raw JSON manually.
+See below about upgrading to platform mode.
+Only use the user friendly Plugin Config UI X option if using the dynamic platform mode.

-- In Homebridge UI, go to **Plugins → homebridge-script2 → Settings**.
+- In Homebridge UI, go to **Plugins → homebridge-script2 → Plugin Config**.
 - Use the **Devices** list to add each Script2 switch/accessory and fill in commands/paths.
 - Save and restart Homebridge when prompted.